 It is okay to allow others to take over family traditions.
 You do not have to do everything the way it is always been done.

 You do not need to put up more than one tree, decorate your entire living room and the outside of your home does not need to resemble a miniature North Pole.

 If a flare-up is what you are looking for, overscheduling yourself is the answer.
 However, I am sure you are not, and the best way to avoid this is to schedule one major activity (i.e., decorating) every few days or break the activity down over a few days.

 No one knows better than you what you are capable of and what your limitations are.
-Do what you can within abilities, don’t throw yourself into everything at once, and be diligent in your planning and scheduling.
+Do what you can within your abilities, do not throw yourself into everything at once and be diligent in your planning and scheduling.

 4. Learn to Delegate and Say 'No'